 Besides wine, chocolate is the number one guilty pleasure of most moms.
 And it makes sense.
 Chocolate contains neurotransmitters that stimulate the brain in a similar way to amphetamines.
-Chocolate also contains high amounts of fats and sugars that our bodies crave (breastmilk also contains a lot of fats and sugars).
+Chocolate also contains high amounts of fats and sugars that our bodies crave.
 Chocolate just makes us feel good!
-This gluten free chocolate cheesecake brownie recipe is a perfect way to get your chocolate fix without a sugar spike!
+This gluten-free chocolate cheesecake brownie recipe is a perfect way to get your chocolate fix without a sugar spike!

 Is Chocolate Good for You?

 Chocolate also contains antioxidants called flavonoids and polyphenols.
-These antioxidants help fight oxidative stress and protects the heart.
+These antioxidants help fight oxidative stress and protect the heart.

 But most chocolate you find in the store contains ingredients that are not so healthy.
 These ingredients can include: